Major and Minor in Legal Studies

 - The basic tenets, constructs and skills underlying the legal profession—including legal reasoning, legal writing, and legal research.

-- The interrelationship between law and your chosen major.
+- The interrelationship between law and other disciplines.

 Academic Advising

-Please contact Cyri Dixon (cyri.dixon@utah.edu) for academic questions about the minor in legal studies.
-Important note: The minor cannot be declared until Fall 2025, but we are happy to discuss the minor and answer questions before that.
+Please contact Cyri Dixon (cyri.dixon@utah.edu) for academic questions about the major and minor in legal studies.
+Important note: The major cannot be declared until Fall 2026, but we are happy to discuss the minor and answer questions before that.

 Frequently Asked Questions (FAQ)

-The minor in legal studies is not a pre-law program, and it won’t necessarily be an advantage when applying to law school.
-However, completion of the minor will not in any way harm a student’s application to law school.
+The major and minor in legal studies are not pre-law programs, and won’t necessarily be an advantage when applying to law school.
+However, completion of the major or minor will not in any way harm a student’s application to law school.

 By providing an in-depth understanding of the legal system, the minor can be useful for students who will encounter legal concepts in their careers—but who may not want to become lawyers.
 It can also enhance students’ success on the job market after graduation, showing potential employers that they have strong critical thinking, writing and research skills that can be used in the workplace.

-Please contact Cyri Dixon (cyri.dixon@utah.edu) for academic questions about the minor in legal studies.
-Important note: The minor cannot be declared until Fall 2025, but we are happy to discuss the minor and answer questions before that.
+Please contact Cyri Dixon (cyri.dixon@utah.edu) for academic questions about the major and minor in legal studies.
+Important note: The major cannot be declared until Fall 2026, but we are happy to discuss the minor and answer questions before that.

 Contact Us